top of page

 Early childhood educators and “in the know” parents get it.
 However, despite the benefits and evidence, there is still a lack of understanding that...

 Parents have been unable to experience routines, structures and methods in classrooms until now.
-Play is the Way gives an inside look into the practices of some of the most forward thinking institutions that educate some of the brightest, healthiest and well adjusted children across the globe.
+Growing Up Slowly gives an inside look into the practices of some of the most forward thinking institutions that educate some of the brightest, healthiest and well adjusted children across the globe.
 Most importantly, it showcases the power of play.

 bottom of page